rocket7642/CSS143B/README.md

 Since JAVA will be used for programming and it is cross-platform ("write once, run anywhere"), there's no specific requirement for what Operating System you can use for coding.

 ## Dev Tools
 Recommended: [Intellij Idea](https://www.jetbrains.com/idea/).
 This has a free community version and also [free for students](https://www.jetbrains.com/student/).
-Feel free to use any other development environments too, being Eclipse or even VIM.
+Feel free to use any other development environments too, it being Eclipse or even VIM.
 For homeworks only the source codes are of interests for grading.

 ## What to bring to lecture
 - A laptop or tablet: We'll do plenty of live coding on a computer during the lecture, and your device will be used for taking quizzes, exams, etc.